 December 27, 1983 - Rozanne L. Ridgway, the U.S. Ambassador to the German Democratic Republic (East Germany), discusses U.S. relations with East Germany and other eastern bloc nations.
 Ridgway also answers listener questions.

-January 3, 1984 - Part Two of the George Orwell radio biography, "In Search of Poverty".The years 1927-1936 are covered.
-Scenes in Paris and London find the hopeful writer in search of a subject.
-As Orwell matures as a writer, his social commitment growns.
-He marries Eileen O'Shaugnessy.
+January 3, 1984 - A Midday broadcast of part two of Canadian Broadcasting Corporation’s George Orwell radio biography, "In Search of Poverty."
+This part covers the years 1927-1936.
+Scenes of Orwell in Paris and London find the hopeful writer in search of a subject.
+As Orwell matures as a writer, his social commitment grows and he marries Eileen O'Shaugnessy.

 January 12, 1984 - Frank Magid, a news media consultant, speaking to the Minnesota chapter of the Society of Professional Journalists.
 Magid’s address was on the topic of audience research techniques and programming on commercial television.
 One of Magid’s clients is the Hubbard Broadcasting Company.
 Stanley Hubbard provides a brief introduction and history.